 Sindh chief minister tables ‘tax free’ Rs1.714t budget amid uproar from PTI

-Sindh Chief Minister Syed Murad Ali Shah, who also holds the Finance portfolio, has presented the provincial budget for fiscal year 2022-23 with a total outlay of Rs1.714 trillion in the Sindh Assembly amid uproar from teh PTI members.
+Sindh Chief Minister Syed Murad Ali Shah, who also holds the Finance portfolio, on Tuesday presented the provincial budget for the fiscal year 2022-23 with a total outlay of Rs1.714 trillion in the Sindh Assembly amid uproar from the PTI members.

-The budget includes a development program of Rs459.68 billion with Rs118 billion for Karachi-based shcemes, the chief minister said.
+The budget includes a development program of Rs459.68 billion with Rs118 billion for Karachi-based schemes, the chief minister said.

-Murad Ali Shah annoucned 15% raise in the salaries of public employees, 5% raise in pension and relief in sales tax on sevices for several sectors.
+Murad Ali Shah announced a 15% increase in the salaries of public employees, a 5% increase in pension, and relief in sales tax on services for several sectors.

+With receipts estimated at Rs1.679 trillion, the budget deficit stands at Rs33.849 billion or 2% of the total outlay.

 Uproar